DinaSol/Creating-infrastructure-EC2-instance-VPC-public-subnet-security-group-in-AWS-using-Terraform/README.md

 1. $ terraform init
 2. $ terraform plan

-to create this infrastructure use the command below:
+to create this infrastructure use this command :
- $ terraform apply
+ - $ terraform apply

-to delete this infrastructure use the command below:
+to delete this infrastructure use this command:
- $ terraform destroy
+-  $ terraform destroy